10 Trees You Should Avoid Planting in Your YardBy Stacy Mellete

 2. Lombardy Poplar – It was once a popular choice for landscaping due to its fast growth.
 It can grow up to 6 feet in just a year.
 However, it has invasive roots and is prone to disease and infestation.

 3. Eucalyptus – This plant originated from Australia and grows around 10 feet within a year.
 This tree unexpectedly drops big, heavy, resin-filled branches.
 These branches can fall over your roof and cause damage to the shingles.
-If ever this incident does happen, you can rely on Affordable Roofing Systems for roof repairs.
+If ever this incident does happen, you can rely on Affordable Roofing Systems for residential roof repairs in Clearwater FL.